rytterm/debugger/README.md

 # Debugger

-A debugger for written in c++ working for linux.
+A debugger for written in c++ working for linux x86_64.

 # Build
 ```